Skip to main content

 nobgp exec -c "systemctl status nginx" --node-id 550e8400-e29b-41d4-a716-446655440000

-# Run as a specific user in a specific directory
+# Run elevated in a specific directory

-nobgp exec -c "git pull" --network production --node api-server --username deploy --workdir /srv/app
+nobgp exec -c "git pull" --network production --node api-server --admin --workdir /srv/app

 # Run a long command with a custom timeout (default is 300s)